SEACOM (African cable system)

-SEACOM launched Africa's first broadband submarine cable system along the continent's Eastern and Southern coasts in 2009.
+SEACOM launched Africa's first broadband submarine cable system along the continent's Southern coasts in 2009.

 SEACOM is privately owned and operated.

 Technology and cable structure

 Fibre-optic pairs are provided from Mtunzini to France to a point of presence (PoP) in Marseille, as well as from Tanzania to India into a PoP in Mumbai.

-SEACOM has also built an on-net European network, managed and operated by themselves, to deliver transport layer, internet protocol (IP), and multiprotocol label switching (MPLS) services from Africa to the following cities in Europe, and vice versa:
+SEACOM has also built an on-net European network, managed and operated by themselves, to deliver transport layer, internet protocol (IP), and multiprotocol label switching (MPLS) services to the following cities in Europe: